How to Create a Step

 Enable this option to apply default status, priority, assignment, and tag settings to conversations entering this step.
 This helps maintain organization and standardization in conversation management.

-• Default Status: Defines the default status for conversations in this step (e.g., ‘Resolved’, ‘Unresolved’, ‘Human Requested’).
+• Default Status: Defines the default status for conversations in the step (e.g., ‘Resolved’, ‘Unresolved’, ‘Human Requested’).

-• Default Priority: Defines the default priority level for conversations in this step (e.g., ‘Low’, ‘Medium’, ‘High’).
+• Default Priority: Defines the default priority level for conversations in the step (e.g., ‘Low’, ‘Medium’, ‘High’).

-• Assignee Logic Type: Defines the logic for how an assignee will be set for conversations entering this step (e.g., ‘None’, ‘Specific User’, ‘Random among Selected’).
+• Assignee Logic Type: Defines the logic for how an assignee will be set for conversations entering the step (e.g., ‘None’, ‘Specific User’, ‘Random among Selected’).

 • Teams/Users for Assignment: Select the specific teams or users who will be eligible for assignment, according to the chosen assignment logic.